Greger-Torgrimsson/Dirac-equation-in-a-background-field-on-GPU/README.md

+jaxSchwingerGH.ipynb is an updated code which is much faster.

 This notebook solves the Dirac equation in an electric field, E(t,x), E(t,x,y) or E(t,x,y,z), and computes the probability of Schwinger pair production, using the method described in:

 G. Torgrimsson,